Healthy Food vs. Unhealthy Food

 You will learn more facts about health and nutrition from Garrison Body than you will from your general practitioner.
 They are trained to fix things - not prevent.
 They can tell you what causes many health issues, but they don't know enough to tell you how to have great eating and cooking habits.
 They have no idea how many Calories are right your "your" body.
 But they will try, and the information is usually far from correct - or valuable.
 You'll be lucky if your doctor can quote the FDA on how many Calories you should eat daily.
 And the FDA is changing that information (about 30 years past due) to better reflect the "average" person.

 In all of this information, if you feel as if you cannot get answers that pertain to "you" and how "your" daily activities effect your body, then you are not wrong.
 But stay right here in Garrison Body because as you wander through the pages, you will find how to answer the questions that make sense "for you".
+Hint = check out our Proprietary Calorie Calculator.

 Where Can I Find Healthy Recipes?